ppy/osu-wiki/news/2026/2026-04-09-osutaiko-world-cup-2026-quarterfinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?autoplay=false&parent=osu.ppy.sh&video=2739798373" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

-This week’s lower bracket was brutal, with this year’s 2v2 format allowing many teams to keep up with the harder Quarterfinals pool and really test each other in a variety of ways.
+This week's lower bracket was brutal, with this year's 2v2 format allowing many teams to keep up with the harder Quarterfinals pool and really test each other in a variety of ways.
 France (#21), finding themselves in a rough spot with the 2 highest-seeded lower bracket teams in their way, would need to dig deep to reach Semifinals for a fourth straight year, with their first test being a formidable Malaysia (#9).

 France won the roll and jumped straight into the popular osu!original pick of [Cansol - Jazz Invasion](https://osu.ppy.sh/beatmapsets/2530688#taiko/5593650) (NM6), showing their mechanics prowess by coming painfully close to **a team-wide full combo** on the tricky speedtech map.

 Malaysia picked [Azumalim - Jinrui Mina Senpai!
-(Mtell & Ange;art Hardcore Bootleg)](https://osu.ppy.sh/beatmapsets/1133749#taiko/2367712) (DT2), but a stellar performance from France, headed by  ::{ flag=FR }:: [Ranshi](https://osu.ppy.sh/users/6680785)’s 99.5% FC, landed them a break point and a 3-1 lead!
+(Mtell & Ange;art Hardcore Bootleg)](https://osu.ppy.sh/beatmapsets/1133749#taiko/2367712) (DT2), but a stellar performance from France, headed by  ::{ flag=FR }:: [Ranshi](https://osu.ppy.sh/users/6680785)'s 99.5% FC, landed them a break point and a 3-1 lead!
 France’s pick of [Hyparpax - depth meter](https://osu.ppy.sh/beatmapsets/2530720#taiko/5593723) (FM3) saw all four players running the dangerous HDHR mod combo, and looked lost towards the end with Malaysia sitting on very high accuracy… then the ending streams commenced.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>